loganw234/CanonBracketTool/README.md

 - Turn off image stabilization when using a tripod
 - Use a stable tripod for long exposure sequences
 - Ensure your camera has sufficient battery and memory card space
+- Frame your shot before connecting to the PC

 ## Project Structure

 - `app.py` - Main Flask application
-- `canon_edsdk.py` - Python wrapper for Canon EDSDK
+- `canon_edsdk.py` - Python wrapper for Canon EDSDK, if you are familiar with Python, this with EDSDK.dll can be used in your own files.
 - `EDSDK.dll` - Canon SDK library for Windows
 - `camera/` - Camera control modules
-  - `camera_interface.py` - Interface to Canon EDSDK
+  - `camera_interface.py` - Interface to Canon EDSDK, look here for a reference on how to use canon_edsdk.py if curious.
   - `capture_controller.py` - Controls capture sequences
   - `exposure_calculator.py` - Calculates exposure settings
 - `presets/` - Preset management